In what situations have you felt a natural interest or curiosity?

 What would you like your obituary to say?
 These are all the things that help you to narrow down what is most important.
 When you are not in this world anymore, what would you like to leave behind?

-Write down the answers to the questions above and see what they have in common.
+s to the questions above and see what they have in common.
 Where do they overlap?
 What have you learned from this exercise?
 Hopefully this will bring you closer to taking actionable steps while reevaluating when necessary.